Kapil Sharma Controversy Continues! Here’s Why Ajay Devgn Might Not Come Back On TKSS…

 Kapil Sharma and controversies go hand in hand!
 Ever since his fight with Sunil Grover, Kapil and his show have been hitting the headlines for the wrong reasons.

-Kapil's health problem also led to cancellation on The Kapil Sharma Show shootings.
-We had earlier reported that Jab Harry Met Segal's Shahrukh Khan and Anushka Sharma were sent back without shooting.
+Kapil's health problem also led to cancellation of The Kapil Sharma Show shootings.
+We had earlier reported that Jab Harry Met Segal's Shahrukh Khan and Anushka Sharma were sent back without completing the shoot.
 Read on to know more...

 TKSS’ Baadshaho Shoot Cancelled

 Recently, it was said that Baadshaho cast including Ajay Devgn stormed out of Kapil Sharma's show owing to cancellation of the shoot.
-It was even said that Ajay vowed not to come back on TKSS ever!
+It was even said that Ajay vowed not to come back on TKSS ever.

 Blame It On Kapil!

 It was said that the TKSS team tried to reach Kapil, but he was unreachable.
-Later, they were informed that Kapil had suffered a panic attack, and hence, he couldn't come to the sets.
+Later, they were informed that Kapil had suffered a panic attack and hence, he couldn't come to the sets.

 Did Kapil Really Suffer From A Panic Attack?